darasus/ai-blog/content/orfollowing-food-trends-is-it-worth-it.md

   know when you should hold the bag on a trend is to look at how customers respond to it.
 If you’re following food trends, you might find yourself adding a couple of new menu items every month.
+intro: >-
+  Food trends seem to come and go with dizzying speed.
+What’s hot today could be yesterday’s news tomorrow.
+But whether you follow food trends or not, your customers will expect you to stay on top of what’s currently in vogue.
+So how should you deal with food trends?
+Do we follow them?
+Ignore them?
+Or just give them a lukewarm response?

+  Follow food trends if it makes sense for your business, and use them as a way to stay ahead of competitors and gain new customers.
+Following trends gives your business an opportunity to attract new customers by keeping your place relevant with the latest tastes and preferences.
+At the same time, ignoring popular foods can also be risky as that can alienate potential patrons who are looking for those options when they come to dine at your establishment.
 ---

 ## Understanding Food Trends